Sarah Foot: Academic career and ordained ministry

 Foot was, from 1989 to 1990, research fellow at Gonville and Caius College, Cambridge, before becoming a fellow and tutor there.
 In 1993 she took up a lectureship at the University of Sheffield, being promoted to senior lecturer in 2001.
 In 2004, she was appointed to the newly established chair of Early Medieval History.

 On 22 February 2007 Queen Elizabeth II appointed Foot to the Regius Chair of Ecclesiastical History at the University of Oxford.
 She is the first woman ever to hold this chair.
 Postholders are expected to lead research and develop graduate studies within their areas of specialisation and to take a leading part in developing the work of the Oxford theology faculty.
 The professorship is also annexed to a canonry at Christ Church, although the post-holder need be only a layperson; at a special ceremony on 6 October 2007 Foot was installed as residentiary canon of the cathedral.

 From 2007 to 2017, Foot was a lay canon of Christ Church Cathedral, Oxford.
 During this time, she felt the call to ordination.
 She trained for Holy Orders on the Oxford Ministry Course, a part-time course taught at Ripon College Cuddesdon.
 On 1 July 2017, she was ordained in the Church of England as a deacon by Steven Croft, the Bishop of Oxford.
 On 21 December 2017, she was ordained as a priest by Colin Fletcher, the Bishop of Dorchester.
 Since 2017, she has been a residentiary canon of Christ Church Cathedral in the Diocese of Oxford.
 She was also a non-stipendiary minister at Christ Church Cathedral from 2017 to 2019.

 In March 2023, Foot's appointment as the Dean of Christ Church was approved by King Charles III.
 She is the first woman to serve in the role.
 She took up the appointment effective 1 July 2023, and was installed at the cathedral during a service on 8 July.
 The dean is both head of an Oxford college (Christ Church) and of the cathedral of the Diocese of Oxford (Christ Church Cathedral).

 Research interests

 Her main areas of research lie in the history of Anglo-Saxon England, particularly Anglo-Saxon monasteries, women and religion, and the Cistercians.
 She also works on the history of the early medieval church and society as well as the invention of the English in historiography, and historical theory.
 In 2001 she was awarded a major grant to carry out research into the ruined Cistercian abbeys of Yorkshire.
-She has written a biography of Æthelstan, the first king of all England.
+She has written a biography of Æthelstan, commonly regarded by modern historians (including Foot) as the first king of all England.
 Among her current projects are the charters of Bury St Edmunds Abbey.
-She contributed to an episode of BBC Radio 4's In Our Time on the life of St Cuthbert, broadcast in January 2021. is an editor of the Oxford History of Historical Writing.
+She contributed to an episode of BBC Radio 4's In Our Time on the life of St Cuthbert, broadcast in January 2021.
+Foot is an editor of the Oxford History of Historical Writing.